mercadopago/devsite-docs/guides/wallet-connect/notifications.en.md

 #### Agreement payment method update

-In this case, the user can add or update a secondary payment method.
-(By default, Mercado Pago account money is the first payment method).
+In this case, the user can add or update a secondary payment method (by default, Mercado Pago account money is the first payment method).
 Based on payment statuses, it is possible to detect rejected payments and notify the user so that they can perform the update or add a secondary payment method.

 Check below a code example with the information sent at the time of the request.